DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 TableGroupRow.Icon | [TableGroupRow.IconProps](#tablegrouprowiconprops) | A component that renders a group expand icon.
 TableGroupRow.InlineSummary | [TableGroupRow.InlineSummaryProps](#tablegrouprowinlinesummaryprops) | A component that renders a group summary inside a group caption.
 TableGroupRow.InlineSummaryItem | [TableGroupRow.InlineSummaryItemProps](#tablegrouprowinlinesummaryitemprops) | A component that renders an inline group summary item.
-TableGroupRow.RowSummaryCell | [TableGroupRow.RowSummaryCellProps](#tablegrouprowrowsummarycellprops) | A component that renders a group summary in a corresponding column.
+TableGroupRow.SummaryCell | [TableGroupRow.SummaryCellProps](#tablegrouprowsummarycellprops) | A component that renders a group summary in a corresponding column.
-TableGroupRow.RowSummaryItem | [TableSummaryRow.ItemProps](table-summary-row.md#tablesummaryrowitemprops) | A component that renders a group summary item.
+TableGroupRow.SummaryItem | [TableSummaryRow.ItemProps](table-summary-row.md#tablesummaryrowitemprops) | A component that renders a group summary item.

 Additional properties are added to the component's root element.